Take response actions on a device

 - Search box - Select Device from the drop-down menu and enter the device name.

-- These response actions are only available for devices on Windows 10, version 1703 or later.
+- These response actions are only available for devices on Windows 10, version 1703 or later, Windows 11, Windows Server 2019, and Windows Server 2022.

 - For non-Windows platforms, response capabilities (such as Device isolation) are dependent on the third-party capabilities.